vando026/successr/README.md

 # successr
-R code for the Ultimate Success Plan
+Tracking work time for Ultimate Success

 You cannot be successful if you waste time.
 The Ultimate Success Plan is a tool for diagnosing the amount of time you waste during the day.
 Its aim is to finally